elizabethnyam/etana/workspaces/SettingUpIEtanaOnRaspberryPi.md

 $ chmod 755 keep-swarm-connected.sh
 ```

-We will be maintaining connection to our Virtual Identity Box that runs on AWS and `/ip4/35.180.235.71/tcp/4001/ipfs/QmabRgVvHEwweh9tUfCRnB6qqrB5GpLurE6zSQFxEqkjEq` is its multiaddress.
+We will be maintaining connection to our Virtual Etana that runs on AWS and `/ip4/35.180.235.71/tcp/4001/ipfs/QmabRgVvHEwweh9tUfCRnB6qqrB5GpLurE6zSQFxEqkjEq` is its multiaddress.

 Then we create a service, which will be triggered every minute in order to keep the connection active.
 We create file `sudo nano /lib/systemd/system/swarm-connector.service`: